Ministry of Agriculture, Fisheries and Food (United Kingdom): Second World War

 The Second World War was declared on 3 September 1939.
 The UK entered the war well prepared for the maintenance of supplies of food but with less than 40% of the country's needs produced at home.
 The Ministry of Food was formed on 8 September and William Morrison was appointed Minister.
 The Scientific Food Committee was established in May 1940 and outlined a basal diet of 2000 calories.
 The Ministry of Food became the sole buyer and importer of food and regulated prices, guaranteeing farmers prices and markets for their produce.
 The Marketing Boards, except for milk and hops, were suspended.

 Recruiting began for the Women's Land Army and, in 1940, food rationing was introduced.
 Lord Woolton succeeded William Morrison as Minister for Food.
 In 1941, the US Lend-Lease Act was passed under which food, agricultural machinery and equipment was sent from the US to the UK.

 It was at this time that the Ministry gained the ability to veto property developments on such land as was deemed to be particularly fertile ("best and most versatile").
 The veto power lasted until the 2000s, at which point decisions concerning "best and most versatile land" came under the remit of the general planning system.

 Post-war era

 The Ministry of Agriculture and Fisheries and the Ministry of Food were slated to be merged in October 1954, and became the Ministry of Agriculture, Fisheries and Food in April 1955.

 The MAFF was responsible for the development and introduction of the Agricultural Land Classification system during the 1960s.

 In March 1973, the IRA detonated some explosives in front of the Ministry of Agriculture building in Whitehall, killing one man and injuring 215 other people.
 Two other bombs that had been set to go off at the same time were defused by military and police experts.
 Ten suspects were taken into Metropolitan Police custody.

+As soon as elevated radiation levels were detected in Europe after the 1986 Chernobyl disaster, the MAFF took milk samples from various areas of England in order to check for contamination.
+When the radioactive plume reached Britain, the MAFF set up a programme of monitoring all agricultural products; after this indicated that lamb products in certain parts of Britain were becoming unacceptably radioactive, an emergency order under the Food and Environment Protection Act 1985 restricted the movement and slaughter of sheep in Cumbria and certain areas of Wales and Scotland.
+Sheep in the affected areas had to pass a live-monitoring test before they could be sent to slaughter and farmers whose flocks were affected received compensation.
+Tests of agricultural products continued to be carried out as late as 1989.